pandaOnCode/Blockdash/README.md

 - User will then login with their email/password
 - The default page would be your dashboard that contains your collections and profile.
 Here you can create collections with a specific name.
 - The user can then navigate to search page where you can look up coins and add to a specific collection.
+- The user can click on a collection to see saved coins.
 - The home page acts like a news feed where you can see all the articles related to crypto and blockchain.
 - When user logs out, Only the news and search pages are available for navigation.